kandrsn99/Static-Web-Hosting-Docker-Nginx-Proxy/README.md

 It shall be noted here you will need to install the docker engine on your local machine.
 You may do this through the instructions on the following webpage: https://docs.docker.com/engine/install/

-In order to install this repository from the command line you will need to get some curl and git.
+In order to install this repository from the command line you will need to get the 'git' package.

 Any Operating System utilizing 'APT' package manager
-> sudo apt install curl\
 > sudo apt-get git

 Any Operating System utilizing 'YUM' package manager
-> sudo yum install curl\
 > sudo yum install git

 Any Operating System utilizing 'DNF' package manager
-> sudo dnf install curl\
 > sudo dnf install git

 Next, utilize the git function on your local machine command line interface to download this repository.
 > git clone --bare (git-external-repository link here when finished)

+Subsequently, change into the directory containing your downloaded repository.
+> cd 'name of file-path'